seanSeungeonKim/sean-seungeon-kim/pages/experience.md

 ## 💻🧑‍💼 What Do I Do? 🧑💻

-- I focus on developement and maintanence of ETL applications running on Cloud environments
+- I focus on development and maintanence of ETL applications running on Cloud environments
 - I design and develop microservice applications and manage them on Kubernetes
-- I automate the manaul works and design optimal and efficient CI/CD pipeline using Jenkins
+- I automate the manual works and design optimal and efficient CI/CD pipeline using Jenkins
 - I try to identify problems and come up with a solution

 ---